 You could begin by using the extra business income to plump up your retirement portfolio.
 Or you could build your business with a mix of active and passive income streams so it could eventually provide full-time earnings with part-time work.

 If this appeals to you, and you can make the transition from employee to entrepreneur, starting an online business could be a fantastic way to get to semi-retirement faster.
+Consider online courses, such as Freelance University, as an excellent way to learn what you’ll need to know.

 What Are the Risks of Semi-Retirement?